-The Basilica Cathedral steals the skyline, with a beautiful park lined with benches that offer you the chance to sit and enjoy the view, water fountain, and people watching.
+The Basilica Cathedral steals the skyline with a beautiful park lined with benches that allow you to sit and enjoy the view, water fountain, and people-watching.

 They keep traffic to one part of the plaza, meaning you have an almost entirely pedestrian area to wander the cobblestone and walk the perimeter of the plaza without dodging oncoming traffic.